Lectures on LHC Physics: Higgs physics

 which fix the two Feynman rules we need.
-Linking the Lagrangian to a Feynman rule involves one complication: for each positively charged Goldstone in the vertex there are two ways we can identify them with the Lagrangian fields.
+Linking the Lagrangian to the Feynman rule for the quartic coupling involves one complication: for each positively charged Goldstone in the vertex there are two ways we can identify them with the Lagrangian fields.
 In addition, there are also two choices to identify the two negatively charged Goldstones, which implies an additional combinatorial factor four in the Feynman rule.
 Including a common factor $(-i)$ the two Feynman rules then become $-2im_H^2/v^2$ and $-im_H^2/v$.

+The potential in Eq.\eqref{eq:pot_goldstone} has an interesting feature which has recently lead to some discussions on the computation of Higgs decays to two photons.
+The question is if the one-loop $H\gamma\gamma$ amplitude mediated by a closed $W$ boson loop should vanish in the limit $m_W \to 0$.
+This is indeed the case for a closed fermion loop contributing to the same process through the Yukawa coupling.
+The $W$ loop, in contrast, consists of transverse and longitudinal $W$ modes.
+The latter we can describe in terms of Goldstone modes which couple to the external Higgs field following Eq.\eqref{eq:pot_goldstone}.
+Because $m_W$ never appears in this potential there is no reason why the Goldstone modes should decouple, and indeed they do not.